jubueche/BPTT-Lipschitzness/README.md

 - Change the data directory using this flag```-data_dir=to/your/data```

 ## Recreating the Figures
-First you need to download the ```Resources/``` folder from [URL-Resources] and place it in this repository.
+First you need to download the ```Resources/``` folder (see section Data) and place it in this repository.
 This folder contains the pretrained models, logs and shell logs.

 After having setup the environment, you can create the Figures that are in the paper.
 For the main figures, you can simply run
 ```